dropzone/dropzone/index.md

 | `accept`                | is a function that gets a [file](https://developer.mozilla.org/en-US/docs/DOM/File) and a `done` function as parameter.
 If the done function is invoked without a parameter, the file will be processed.
 If you pass an error message it will be displayed and the file will not be uploaded.
 | `enqueueForUpload`      | When false, dropped files aren't uploaded automatically.
 See below for more info on enqueuing file uploads.
 | `previewTemplate`       | is a string that contains the template used for each dropped image.
 Change it to fulfill your needs but make sure to properly provide all elements.
+| `forceFallback`         | defaults to `false`.
+If `true` the fallback will be forced.
+This is very useful to test your server implementations first and make sure that everything works as expected without dropzone if you experience problems, and to test how your fallbacks will look.
 | `fallback`              | is a function that gets called when the browser is not supported.
 The default implementation shows the fallback input field and adds a text.

 > You can also overwrite all default event actions in the options.
 So if you provide the option `drop` you can overwrite the default `drop` event handler.